axeleroy/self-host-planning-poker/README.md

 ### I'm a user and I need help / I encountered a bug / I have a feature request

 [Open an issue](https://github.com/axeleroy/self-host-planning-poker/issues/new) and we'll take a look at it.

+### I'm a user and want to contribute translations

+We have a [Crowdin project](https://crowdin.com/project/self-host-planning-poker) that lets you add translations for your language.
+If your language is not available, feel free to contact me over Crowdin.

 ## Development